 - 1. The Subscriber requests in writing that DigiCert revoke the Certificate; - 2.
 The Subscriber notifies DigiCert that the original Certificate request was not authorized and does not retroactively grant authorization; - 3.
-DigiCert obtains evidence that the Subscriber's Private Key corresponding to the Public Key in the Certificate suffered a Key Compromise; or - 4.
+DigiCert obtains evidence that the Subscriber's Private Key corresponding to the Public Key in the Certificate suffered a Key Compromise; - 4.
+DigiCert is made aware of a demonstrated or proven method that can easily compute the Subscriber's Private Key based on the Public Key in the Certificate (such as a Debian weak key, see https://wiki.debian.org/SSLkeys);or - 5.
 DigiCert obtains evidence that the validation of domain authorization or control for any FDQN or IP address in the Certificate should not be relied upon.